openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 /**
  * Custom page fault (#PF) handler, do usage specific processing upon #PF,
- * e.g. loading data and verify its trustworthiness, then call sgx_mm_commit_data
+ * e.g., loading data and verify its trustworthiness, then call sgx_mm_commit_data
  * to explicitly EACCEPTCOPY data.
  * This custom handler is passed into sgx_mm_alloc, and associated with the
  * newly allocated region.
 The memory manager calls the handler when a #PF